uniederstaetter/Project_2_NearMePedia/README.md

 in the readinglist, please restart the location.
 This is due to the fact, that the setState function is async and might take a few seconds to execute it.

-The Application starts with a main Screen, where the user has 3 possibilites:
+The Application starts with a main Screen, on first use the user is asked for permission of accessing the location of his/her phone after granting/dening the user has the following 3 possibilites:

     -1.)
 Get Started:
       On click of this button, the user is directed to a input screen.